krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 It may not work on every linux on every machine.
 If it's your case, just compile the profiler from sources.
 It's really easy.

-Ok, let's integrate it with async-profiler.
-This time I will use Java API.
+Ok, let's integrate it with an async-profiler.
+This time I will use the Java API.
 For a start simple utility class:

 ```java